madpsy/aisdecode/README.md

     	Expire vessel data if no update is received within this duration (default: 24h) -no-state
-    	When specified, do not save or load the state (default: false) -serial-port string
+    	When specified, do not save or load the state (default: false) -restrict-uuids
+    	If specified, restricts which receiver UUIDs can be sent to us.
+Expects a JSON file at <state dir>/allowed-uuids.json with a list of allowed UUIDs.
+  -serial-port string
     	Serial port device (optional)
   -show-decodes